AqwamCreates/DataPredict-Axon/docs/Roadmap.md

   * Unknown use cases related to game environments.

-* Generalized N-Dimensional Convolution Layer And Pooling Layer
+* Generalized N-Dimensional Convolution Layers And Pooling Layers

   * Currently, we have up to 3 dimensional kernels.